 - Maintaining Temperature

 Air consists one of the main life-sustaining gas called oxygen.
 Almost all living things breathe in and breathe out this air.
 Nitrogen and Carbon dioxide are also other gases that are vital for plants and their growth.

 Apart from this, air supports burning or combustion.
 The oxygen present in air help in burning of the fuels to basically carry out activities like cooking food, running industries and vehicles as well as generating heat and electricity.

 Another important aspect of air is that it helps in maintaining the temperature on the earth surface by circulating hot and cold air.
 Air acts as a conductor of heat as well.
 Even phenomena such as water cycle are dependent on air.

 Supplier of Energy

-Carbon dioxide which is a component of air is used by plants during the process of photosynthesis.
+Carbon dioxide, which is a component of air is used by plants during the process of photosynthesis.
 Here oxygen is also released by plants.
-And we already know how vital is oxygen.
+And we already know how vital oxygen is.

 Apart from these, various gas in the air have different uses.
 For example, Nitrogen is used in the production of ammonia whereas hydrogen and other gases are also used routinely in science and technology.